szaumoor/ZSTweaks/ZSTweaks/README.md

 This makes this ring significantly more useful for an Archdruid, adding 1 extra spell slot of every level and a slow regeneration effect as the nigh-timeless druidic legend you are.

-**Component 1180:** Make Ring of Danger sense defensively better and protect against backstabs
+**Component 1180:** Make Ring of Danger Sense defensively better and protect against backstabs

 This component grants the ring: